magento/devdocs/guides/v2.1/extension-dev-guide/staging/Staging.md

 Preview mode is also available for a multi website store.
 Switching between different website views is available in scope of Admin domain.
 Server builds a view of an open page only using its scheduled parameters.
 (Without redirection to another domain.)

-Note that all websites must use the same type of the protocol: HTTP or HTTPS.
+NOTE All websites must use the same type of the protocol: HTTP or HTTPS.
 You cannot mix HTTP and HTTPS websites.
+NOTE **Product in Websites** tab is inactive in the Schedule Update form and cannot be edit.

 ### Share a link to preview